 People visit websites for information, content that is not necessarily conveyed by images all the time.
 Therefore, the content of a website is very crucial and must convey the vision of your business properly.
 This makes typography, the basis of design.
 Developers must choose typography that works well and presents the content of the website in an eye-pleasing manner on all screens and device resolutions.

-Nowadays, designers of device use what is called retina technology or API technology where they are reducing the pixel sizes to a greater extent.
+Nowadays, designers of devices use what is called retina technology or hDPI technology where they are reducing the pixel sizes to a greater extent.
 Therefore, UX designers must replace pixel (px) with some appropriate unit because one point doesn’t necessarily equal a pixel anymore.
 Also, pixels have a fixed dimension standard.
-Designers must use Em or rem to size the font of the content.
+Designers must use Em or Rem to size the font of the content.
 These units are based on percentage and are scalable.

 While using these units’ font size, the content changes concerning parent container width.
 In this way, the typography adjusts to screen size and is easily readable on multiple devices.